 One of the direct causes of Parkinson’s disease is the build-up of protein clumps called “Lewy bodies” in your brain’s nerve cells.
 While it’s not entirely understood why this build-up happens, it’s important to note that signs of Parkison’s are only noticeable as you start getting older.
 The signs emerge between the 50-85 age range, and the symptoms of Parkison’s disease can start within a year of a diagnosis.
 However, it could also take as long as 10 years from the first minor mobility issue and the Parkinson’s disease dementia diagnosis.

 It’s been difficult to determine the exact genetic causes of Parkinson’s disease.
 You or your loved one could be experiencing a completely different treatment response, rate of decline, and symptoms from others with the same diagnosis.
 There have been some discoveries made in the way genetic changes affect the protein build-up of Parkinson’s dementia.
 This could be the key in finding out why people display different symptoms of Parkinson’s disease and how it can be treated.
 Keep in mind that genetic mutations won’t always trigger Parkison’s, but they will put you at risk.

 G2019S is one of at least 20 distinct mutations linked to Parkinson’s disease dementia that occurs in the LRRK2 gene.
 Mutations cause a loss of neurons, so when this loss grows, you or your loved one will begin experiencing signs of Parkinson’s dementia such as cognitive disturbances.
-Pharmaceutical companies are carrying out research to determine if this disease can be treated using neuro blockers on the abnormal gene activity.
+Pharmaceutical companies are carrying out research to determine if the symptoms of this disease can be treated using neuro blockers on the abnormal gene activity.